Sean Sherman

-Sean Sherman (born 1974) is an American Oglala Lakota Sioux chef, cookbook author, forager, and promoter of Indigenous cuisine.
-Sherman founded the Indigenous Food Lab, catering service The Sioux Chef, and founded the nonprofit North American Traditional Indigenous Food Systems (NĀTIFS).
+Sean Sherman (born 1974) is an Oglala Lakota Sioux chef, cookbook author, forager, and promoter of indigenous cuisine.
+Sherman founded the indigenous food education business and caterer The Sioux Chef and cofounded with then-partner Dana Thompson the nonprofit North American Traditional Indigenous Food Systems (NĀTIFS).
 He received a James Beard Foundation Leadership Award and his 2017 cookbook, The Sioux Chef's Indigenous Kitchen, won the 2018 James Beard Award for Best American Cookbook.
-In 2022, Owamni won the James Beard Award for Best New Restaurant.
+In 2022 the restaurant he co-owned with Thompson, Owamni, won the James Beard Award for Best New Restaurant.

-Early life and career
+Early life

 Sherman was born in 1974 and grew up on his grandparents' ranch on the Pine Ridge reservation in South Dakota.
 He hunted and foraged from an early age, recalling his grandfather giving him a shotgun on his seventh birthday.
 He grew up eating many government commodity foods such as cereal, shortening, and canned hash, which he cites as the norm he seeks to depart from.
 He attended Black Hills State University.
 His grandparents were fluent in Lakota.

+Early career

 Sherman got his first restaurant job washing dishes at 13, soon moving onto the line.
 He spent a summer working for the US Forest Service in the Black Hills, identifying plants.
 He spent most of his twenties working in a series of Minneapolis restaurants and by 27 was working as an executive chef.
 By 29 he was burnt out and spent some time in Mexico regrouping; while in Puerto Vallarta he spent time with some Huichol people and had an "epiphany", saying: "After seeing how the Huicholes held onto so much of their pre-European culture through artwork and food, I recognized I wanted to know my own food heritage.
 What did my ancestors eat before the Europeans arrived on our lands?”